-In contrast, influencer relations managers with a staff can scale their influencer program using spreadsheets or traditional CRMs.
-In the end, this approach tends to be more expensive, since manually calculating and tracking influencer metrics requires significant work hours.
+Influencer managers with an entire staff can scale their influencer program using spreadsheets or traditional CRMs.
+In the end, this approach tends to be more expensive since manually calculating and tracking influencer metrics requires significant work hours.

 An influencer marketing program typically falls within a broader marketing strategy.

 For example, a brand’s SEO department might work with the influencer marketing manager to produce more quality backlinks and web traffic.

 Direct-to-consumer (D2C) brands often juggle several marketing approaches for a healthy marketing mix.
 As such, influencer relations managers must partner with their peers effectively.